nelson-lopez/text-sentiment/README.md

 ## Project Description

 This app will display word analysis using Indico's Sentiment automation for text processing.
-The user will enter in a word or a sentence and receive articles based on the New York times API as well as data visualization.
+The user will enter in a word or a sentence and receive articles based on the News API as well as data visualization.

 ## Wireframes